Banner

 Optimization, Modeling and Assessment of Smart City Transportation Systems

-Hesham Rakha, Civil and Environmental Engineering, Virginia Tech, United States
+Hesham Rakha, Virginia Tech, United States

 Nationwide Digital Twin: Innovation for Resilience and Sustainability